The Health Benefits of Availing the Maternity Leave

 It Helps Promote Breastfeeding

 One of the best reasons why maternity leave is vital is that it encourages breastfeeding.
 Come to think of it, mothers who need to return to work immediately after giving birth would need to depend on infant formula.
-Breastfeeding, after all, is an inconvenient approach if they have to leave their newborn daily.
+Breastfeeding, after all, may be difficult if they have to leave their newborn daily.

 With maternity leave, they can take the time to learn how to properly breastfeed their babies.